Reg Parnell: Formula One

-The following season, he received a tremendous accolade, he was asked to drive the fourth works Alfa Romeo, in the inaugural World Championship Formula One race at Silverstone, finishing in an excellent third place and a place on the podium, behind and on the same lap as his teammates Giuseppe Farina and Luigi Fagioli.
-He would be the only British driver even to be selected to race with the all-conquering factory.
+The following season, Parnell was asked to drive the fourth works Alfa Romeo, in the inaugural World Championship Formula One race at Silverstone.
+He finished in third place, achieving a place on the podium, together with his teammates Giuseppe Farina and Luigi Fagioli.
+He would be the only British driver to be selected to race with the all-conquering factory.

 Whilst racing his Maserati, under the Scuderia Ambrosiana banner, he then became involved with BRM, initially as a test driver of the original V16 and later as the team's lead driver of the BRM Type 15, although BRM did not make many appearances.
 He remained under contract to BRM for 1951, but raced his Maserati because BRM could never get him a car, first with a win in the Chichester Cup at Goodwood, then having to retire in the Gran Premio di San Remo.
 When the BRM did work, it was at Goodwood that the car had its first victories when Parnell won the Woodcote Cup, then the Goodwood Trophy later the same day.

 Tony Vandervell's modified Ferrari 375, used by Parnell between 1952 and 1954, in the Donington Collection museum, Leicestershire, England.

 After the trip in Italy, Tony Vandervell approached him which saw Parnell driving Vandervell's Thinwall Special (a highly modified Formula One Ferrari 375) in numerous F1 races.
 He left a star-studded field standing in conditions so bad that the BRDC International Trophy final raced through hail, lightning and heavy rain.
 With poor visibility and the track under as much as six inches of water, the race had to be stopped after six laps due to Silverstone being flooded and too dangerous to continue.
 When the race was abandoned, Parnell was in the lead; no official winner was declared, so although he defeated the Alfa Romeo team, it was not until two months later in the 1951 British Grand Prix that the Alfas suffered their first real defeat.
 After the race Reg said, "It's a pity it was stopped as I would have liked the race to have continued.
 I was a minute ahead of the Italians and I am sure they would not have made this up.
 It was like aquaplaning in an ice-cold tub, but in the cockpit it was very hot and steamy so that at 80mph I only had a dim outline of the comers and only the outlines of spray telling me that another car was in front."